 Hosted by Jari Jussila, Director of HAMK Design Factory, the webinar presented a case study of Glue Collaboration Platform in product development and prototyping products, and an overview of how virtual environments can be used in distance learning.

-The on-line session was attended by academic staff and students of the RUN-EU alliance members, as well as members of the distance learning units, interesting in learning how to use new virtual and augmented reality techniques for on-line teaching and different on-line and virtual environments for joint product development and prototyping.
+The online session was attended by academic staff and students of the RUN-EU alliance members, as well as members of the distance learning units, interested in learning how to use new virtual and augmented reality techniques for online teaching and different online and virtual environments for joint product development and prototyping.

 These PhDs are part of the European network Regional University Network – European University (RUN-EU), led by the Polytechnic of Leiria.
 This year will be created 10 vacancies for graduates of the Polytechnic of Leiria, covering a wide range of scientific fields.
 The PhD available will have a four years duration program, and students will spend, per year, six months in Ireland and six months in Portugal, couting with a co-supervisor of the Polytechnic de Leiria and a co-supervisor of AIT or LIT to develop the research program,.

 RUN-EU network will promote the future and advanced skills necessary for social transformation across the European Union.
 The institutions will develop several actions allowing students to attend difrent international programs.

 The mission is to promote economic, social, cultural and sustainable development of the territories covered by the network, providing the necessary skills so that students, researchers and regional agents can successfully face the challenges of the future.
 This consortium aims to be a dynamic agent for the social transformation of regions, promoting active citizenship and leading the creation of a new multinational interregional alliance (European Interregional Development Zone)